Andrew Adams (American football): Detroit Lions

 On March 14, 2019, Adams signed a one-year contract with the Detroit Lions.
 He was released during final roster cuts on August 30, 2019.

 Tampa Bay Buccaneers (second stint)

 On September 10, 2019, Adams was signed by the Tampa Bay Buccaneers.

 In Week 8 against the Tennessee Titans, Adams forced a fumble on Derrick Henry which was recovered by teammate Vernon Hargreaves in the 27–23 loss.

-In Week 15 against his former team, the Detroit Lions, Adams recorded his first interception of the season off rookie quarterback David Blough during the 38–17 win.
+In Week 15 against his former team, the Lions, Adams recorded his first interception of the season off rookie quarterback David Blough during the 38–17 win.
 Overall, in the 2019 season, Adams recorded 45 total tackles, one interception, one forced fumble and three passes defensed in 14 games.

 On March 24, 2020, Adams was re-signed to a one-year, $1 million contract.
 Adams played in all four games in the Buccaneers' playoff run that resulted in the team winning Super Bowl LV.